datapane/dp-template-social-media-dashboard/README.md

 This is a Datapane template.

-It can be used as a starting point for creating a Datapane report that <template_description>.
+It can be used as a starting point for creating a Datapane report that highlights user engagement with social media channels.

 ## Download the template